-At Aycliffe Drive, we undertake a range of behaviour analysis tools (STEPS) to enable us to effectively plan support for learners displaying difficult or dangerous behaviours.
+At Aycliffe Drive, we undertake a range of behaviour analysis tools from the Therapeutic Thinking toolkit to enable us to effectively plan support for learners displaying difficult or dangerous behaviours.
 These include (but are not limited to):

+- Early Prognosis Tool

 - Conscious and subconscious behaviour checklist

 - Anxiety mapping

-- Roots and Fruits
+- Therapeutic Tree

-- Risk Reduction Plan
+- Therapeutic Plan

-The school's pro-social behaviour policy effectively works for the majority of children.
-For some children they may require an Individual Risk Reduction Plan or Predict and Prevent Plan to formalise strategies that differentiate from policy.
+The school's behaviour policy effectively works for the majority of children.
+For some children they may require an Individual Therapeutic Plan or Predict and Prevent Plan to formalise strategies that differentiate from policy.
 Learners who may need a plan are those whose needs are exceptional and for whom the usual everyday strategies, techniques and approaches are insufficient.
 Typically, this will include learners who may require some specific form of intervention to maintain their own safety and that of others and to ensure learning takes place for all.